Skip to main content

 Step 11: Backer claims refund (after refund delay)

+If a backer wants a refund, they can claim one — but only after the deadline + the configured refund delay (14 days in this example).
 Before calling claimRefund, the backer must approve the treasury to manage their pledge NFT.
 Pledge NFTs live on the CampaignInfo contract, so approve is called on the CampaignInfo entity:

 Optional: Update campaign parameters